+- 1. Recommended temperature rises are highlighted in bold. - 2.
 Airflow rates of 1800 CFM or more require two return air connections.
-Data is for operation with filter(s).
+Data is for operation with filter(s). - 3.
 Temperature rises in the table are approximate.
-Actual temperature rises may vary.
-Temperature rises and airflows for external static pressures greater than 0.5 are for reference only.
-These conditions are not recommended.
+Actual temperature rises may vary. - 4.
+Temperature rises that are shaded grey are for reference only.
+These conditions are not recommended. - 5.
+For single stage cooling, the indoor blower will operate at the CFM listed in the high column.